Cuban Revolutionary Armed Forces

 The Cuban Revolutionary Armed Forces (Fuerzas Armadas Revolucionarias; FAR) are the military forces of Cuba.
 They include Revolutionary Army, Revolutionary Navy, Revolutionary Air and Air Defense Force, and other paramilitary bodies including the Territorial Troops Militia (Milicias de Tropas Territoriales – MTT), Youth Labor Army (Ejército Juvenil del Trabajo – EJT), and the Defense and Production Brigades (Brigadas de Producción y Defensa – BPD), plus the Civil Defense Organization (Defensa Civil de Cuba – DCC) and the National Reserves Institution (Instituto Nacional de las Reservas Estatales – INRE).
-All these groups are subordinated to the Ministry of the Revolutionary Armed Forces (Ministro de las Fuerzas Armadas Revolucionarias – MINFAR).
+All these groups are subordinated to the Ministry of the Revolutionary Armed Forces (Ministro de las Fuerzas Armadas Revolucionarias – MINFAR) and controlled by the Communist Party of Cuba.

 The armed forces have long been the most powerful institution in Cuba.
 The military manages many enterprises in key economic sectors representing about 4% of the Cuban economy.
-The military has also served as former Cuban Communist Party First Secretary, as well as former President of Cuba, Raúl Castro's base.
+The military has also served as former Cuban Communist Party First Secretary, as well as former President of the Council of State, Raúl Castro's base.
 In numerous speeches, Raúl Castro emphasized the military's role as a "people's partner".